Australian Government Architecture

 • make panels easy to use for buyers and sellers

-• improve access to emerging products and/or services
+• improve access to emerging products and services

-The policy does this by creating a panel certification scheme supported by 8 principles.
+The policy creates a panel certification scheme supported by eight principles.

 Having certified panels will help agencies attract interest from sellers who are seeking a better experience when selling to government.